Technology As a Service: A Different Approach

 If you drive your car 12,000 to 15,000 miles a year, you don’t change the oil annually.
 You have your vehicle serviced more frequently based on usage, not the calendar.
 We can use data and analytics to improve service and perform “predictive failure maintenance” before you even know you might have an issue.
 This makes your operation more productive and reduces the cost of per-piece operation.
 Getting back to how people can enable technology, our technicians report back to us upon completing a visit and increase the knowledge base of the organization.

 They know they don’t operate as individuals but as part of a team of more than 700 electromechanical experts throughout North America that share and transfer knowledge to one another.
 Our technicians have had service dispatch applications (SDAs) for a while, first through BlackBerries and soon iPhones and other smart devices.
 This allows our men and women in the field to use the app as an extension of themselves.
 Through GPS, video, barcode scanners and tags, this helps us to enable not just the “Internet of things” but the “Internet of people and technology.”
 It’s a unique concept that empowers the mutual exchange of information that makes both our people better through technology, and our technology better through our people.

 The Future of Technology As a Service

-Machines will never replace human instinct, intuition and interaction, and that’s one of the reasons why Bell and Howell will continue to invest in its human resources for the betterment of our company and our clients.
+Machines will never replace human instinct, intuition, and interaction, and that’s one of the reasons why Bell and Howell will continue to invest in their human resources for the betterment of our company and our clients.